Inventory Management

 A Guide to Calculating Beginning Inventory

-Businesses of all shapes and sizes need to know their beginning inventory to understand how much money they’ve got tied up in inventory when a new accounting period begins.
-In this article, we’ll zoom in on beginning inventory, walking you through how to calculate beginning inventory and breaking down the beginning inventory formula.
+Businesses of all shapes and sizes need to know their beginning inventory to understand how much cash they have tied up in inventory when a new accounting period begins.
+In this article, we’ll define beginning inventory, walk through how to calculate beginning inventory and break down the beginning inventory formula.

 What is beginning inventory?

-Beginning inventory is the recorded value of a business’s inventory at the very start of the accounting period, such as a month, quarter, or fiscal year.
-Beginning inventory also includes whatever inventory was still in stock when the previous accounting period ended.
+Beginning inventory is the value of a business’s inventory at the start of an accounting period, such as a month, quarter, or fiscal year.
+It includes whatever items were in stock when the previous accounting period ended.

 Beginning inventory represents the dollar-and-cents value of your inventory.
 It is not a measure of inventory units—although you’ll need that data to calculate beginning inventory, too.